 Suppose you're a newbie or a seasoned property manager.
-In that case, these 3 books will help you grow your business, build repeatable processes and procedures, and make more money.
+In that case, these 3 books will help you grow your rental property business, build repeatable processes and procedures, and make more money.

 - Nolo - Every Landlord's Guide to Managing Property

 Nolo is known for high-quality books, and this one is no exception.
-This book is mostly for smaller landlords with under 10 units, doing this part-time or as a side hustle, but others may still learn a thing or two.
+This book is mostly for smaller landlords with under 10 units, doing this part-time or as a side hustle, but others may still learn a thing or two about managing rental properties.

 - David M Greene - Buy, Rehab, Rent, Refinance, Repeat: The BRRRR Rental Property Investment Strategy Made Simple